kmsmith137/ch_frb_l1/MANUAL.md

 We process 4 beams, which are divided between UDP ports 6677 and 6688 (two beams per UDP port).
-This is more representative of the real L1 server configuration, where 16 beams will either be divided between four IP addresses, or divided between two UDP ports, depending on whether we end up using link bonding.
+This is more representative of the real L1 server configuration, where 16 beams will be divided between four IP addresses.
 See the section [L1 streams](#user-content-l1-streams) below for more discussion.

 In example 2, we also use three dedispersion trees which search different parts of the (DM, pulse width) parameter space.
 See comments in the bonsai